-The carrying amounts for the Company's financial instruments approximate their fair values because of the short-term nature of these items.
+The carrying amounts for the Company's cash and cash equivalents approximate their fair values because of the short-term nature of these items.
+Marketable securities will fluctuate as stock markets change.

 Risks arising from financial instruments and risk management